New Research: Menopause Hormonal Therapy and Women’s Health – an umbrella review.

 - It also seemed that oral MHT increases the risk of urinary incontinence and worsens incontinence in post-menopausal women.

 Making the decision to take MHT is entirely individual obviously and because many of us have genetic or other health risks, then the findings from this study confirms that it’s important to explore and discuss your personal health risks with your Doctor too.
+If you explore the work of Dr Louise Newson in the UK, she has some great resources and information for women and her research also indicates that all Menopause HRT is not the same and if women can explore the transdermal route (patch), then this is better than taking oral HRT.
+(Newson & Lass, 2018).

 For some of you the benefits will absolutely outweigh the risks and for others of you, the opposite will be true.